djlint/djLint/docs/src/docs/linter.md

 Off by default; enable with --include=H043.

-A `<button>` with no `type` defaults to `submit`, so a button written to run a script also submits the form around it, reloading the page.
-Naming the type keeps that from happening by accident.
+A `<button>` with no `type` defaults to `submit`, so a button written to run a script also submits the form around it and the page reloads.
+Writing the type out prevents that.

 Don't: